gameSecMaterials/Android-Mod-Menu-ImGui/README.md

 1. Use it in Android Studio to better effect.
 If you are using AIDE and having issues then don't write to issues.
 I will not repond to theese issues and close it.
 2. Rename to other package name.
 I did this one to hide from leechers.

+# Used to create

+Obfuscate by Adam Yaxley
+GLSurfaceView
+OpenGL (OpenGL Emscripten v2)